Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Enable-AzAdvisorRecommendation.md

 ```

 ## DESCRIPTION
-Enables a suppresed recommendation, the suppression for a recommendation are removed using this cmdlet.
-One can remove all the suppression associated with a recommendation.
+This cmdlet enables a previously suppressed recommendation.
+You can aswell remove all the suppressions associated with a recommendation.

 ## EXAMPLES